Logo American Journal of Case Reports

 CONCLUSIONS: This case illustrated an infrequent form of disseminated tuberculosis in a critically ill patient.
 Timely diagnosis and appropriate management are essential to reducing mortality.

-Keywords: brain infarction, Glasgow Coma Scale, Intensive Care Units, Mycobacterium Infections, Nontuberculous, Stroke, Aged, Anti-Infective Agents, Critical Care, Fatal Outcome, ischemic stroke, Multiplex Polymerase Chain Reaction, Mycobacterium tuberculosis, Pseudomonas aeruginosa, Tuberculosis, Central Nervous System, Tuberculosis, Pulmonary
+Keywords: brain infarction, Glasgow Coma Scale, Intensive Care Units, Mycobacterium Infections, Nontuberculous, Stroke, Anti-Infective Agents, Critical Care, Fatal Outcome, ischemic stroke, Multiplex Polymerase Chain Reaction, Mycobacterium tuberculosis, Pseudomonas aeruginosa, Tuberculosis, Central Nervous System, Tuberculosis, Pulmonary

 Add Comment 0 Comments